Electric vehicles - introduction

 Environmental benefits

-• although EVs produce more CO2 in their manufacture, studies (like this one) show that for the whole of the vehicle’s life-cycle (i.e. manufacture plus use), CO2 emissions will be 20% lower for an EV, even if charged with electricity from coal/gas-fired power stations
+- Although EVs produce more CO2 in their manufacture, studies (like this one) show that for the whole of the vehicle’s life-cycle (i.e. manufacture plus use), CO2 emissions will be 20% lower for an EV, even if charged with electricity from coal/gas-fired power stations.

-• however, the real benefits of EVs will be realised in future, when more green electricity comes online, and as lithium-ion batteries become lighter and more efficient
+- However, the real benefits of EVs will be realised in future, when more green electricity comes online, and as lithium-ion batteries become lighter and more efficient.

 Other benefits

-• cheaper – around 3p per mile using mains electricity, compared to 8-20p per mile using petrol or diesel, depending on efficiency
+- Cheaper to run per mile travelled compared to petrol or diesel, depending on efficiency.

-• no emissions or noise from the vehicle when running on battery, which means cleaner air and a quieter environment in urban areas
+- No emissions or noise from the vehicle when running on battery, which means cleaner air and a quieter environment in urban areas.

-Downsides to electric vehicles include the fact that they’re more expensive (see below), but as with most things, prices will fall as uptake increases; and secondly, the market is controlled by the corporate, growth-oriented world – something that we believe is inherently unsustainable.
+Downsides to electric vehicles include the fact that they’re more expensive (see below), but as with most things, prices will fall as uptake increases; and secondly, the market is controlled by the corporate, growth-oriented world – something that we believe is inherently unsustainable (and undemocratic).
 At least the energy for EVs can potentially be generated locally from renewable sources, and doesn’t have to be in the hands of giant oil companies.
-There are even books on how to build your own EV (see resources), and so maybe manufacture can become more local and small-scale in future.
+There are even books on how to build your own EV (see further resources), and so maybe manufacture can become more local and small-scale in future.

 What can I do?